Ylaaan/YNR/Virtualisation/Containers/Kubernetes/K8s_services.md

 ## Definition

-You can define a service with a YAML file :
+You can define a service with a YAML file:

 ```yaml
 apiVersion: v1